Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Running SetMargins() Program from PaperandOrient() Sub-Routine

-You can do a sample run of the Program by typing SetMargins "YourReportName" in the Debug Window directly, without the use of Form or Command Button.
+You can do a sample run of the Program by typing SetMargins "YourReportName" in the Debug Window directly, without the use of a Form or a Command Button.

 You can run this program from within the earlier PaperAndOrient() Program to change the Margins also along with the Paper Size and Page Orientation.
 All three sets of values can be changed by calling the PaperAndOrient() Program alone.